-noises added in (2) are more general.
-Specifically, the privacy noises used in this paper are random with variances of $2b^2(k)$ , which are not required to decay to zero.
+Remark 3.1: In order to achieve the privacy protection, we add noises to Agent i's state before transmitting it to its neighbors.
+Different from the existing literature, the privacy noises added in (2) are more general.
+Specifically, the privacy noises used in this article are random with variances of $2b^2(k)$, which are not required to decay to zero.
 Therefore, the state's information is not directly inferred with time.
 However, this brings convergence difficulties with the corresponding privacy analysis described next.
-Moreover, it is worth noting that we employ a time-varying step-size $\alpha(k)$ , making the controller more flexible than that utilizing a constant step-size.
-Note that if $\alpha(k)$ is set to constant, as in current literature, the above closed-loop system cannot achieve the convergence because of the influence of privacy noises.
+Moreover, it is worth noting that we employ a time-varying step-size $\alpha(k)$, making the controller more flexible than that utilizing a constant step-size.
+Note that if $\alpha(k)$ is set to constant, as in the current literature, the above closed-loop system cannot achieve the convergence because of the influence of privacy noises.
 To this end, we apply the stochastic approximation method to design a time-varying step-size.

-B. Convergence analysis
+B. Convergence Analysis

-This subsection first proves that Algorithm 1 can achieve the mean-square and almost-sure average bipartite consensus.
-Then, we provide a method to design the step-size $\alpha(k)$ and the noise parameter b(k) to ensure the $(m^, r^)$ -accuracy.
+This section first proves that Algorithm 1 can achieve the mean-square and almost-sure average bipartite consensus.
+Then, we provide a method to design the step-size $\alpha(k)$ and the noise parameter b(k) to ensure the (m^, r^) -accuracy.